aobasuyi/Election_Analysis/README.md

 Some examples for modifying the script include

 ```
-# Change the name of the file to load a file from a path.
+# Change the name of the file to load from a path.
 file_to_load = os.path.join("Resources", "new_file.csv")

 # Change the name of election results text file